seven1240/trainer-studio-opensource/README.md

 It is also possible to build in VS Express with the .sln.
 Deprecated though.

+### Known issues

+Moria collected some issues, waiting her to send to me.

+### Todo

+* Webkit cache.
+Will need this to speed up flash loading and give better experience for trainers who has slow internet.

+* Debugging tools.
+Like ping, traceroute etc. Make it easy to report bugs, like POST the latest logs/configs to a http server.

+* compiled binaries and dlls should be on a separate file server instead of github.

+* more...

 ## Debugging

 Win: <http://www.dependencywalker.com/> dll checker